lmorandini/grunt-clouddity/README.md

 Prints some information about the nodes defined in the Gruntfile that are deployed on the cloud.
 If the `hosts-format` option is used, the IP addresses and the hostnames are printed out in the format used by `/etc/hosts`.

-### clouddity:listvolumes

-Prints some information about the volumes defined in the cluster.

 ### clouddity:createnodes

 Creates on the cloud the nodes as defined in the Gruntfile.